-- Can I Deduct Title Insurance on My Taxes?
+Can I Deduct Homeowner Insurance on a Rental House?

 If you own a rental house, you may be wondering about which expenses you can deduct when you file your income tax return.
 One of the expenses that you incur when you rent out a house to tenants is homeowner insurance.
 It’s important to ensure that you have adequate coverage on the rental property in case of a loss.

 Landlords can reduce their tax burden by claiming the homeowners insurance for their rental property as a deduction on their taxes.

 As a landlord, you can deduct a number of expenses you incur as the owner of a rental property on your income tax return.
 Deductions include mortgage interest, property taxes, depreciation on the property, maintenance and repairs, cleaning and yard work and homeowner insurance.
 These expenses are claimed on your return on Schedule E (Supplemental Income and Loss) tax form.